SESYNC-ci/geospatial-packages-in-R-lesson/docs/_slides/vector.md

 System libraries cannot be installed by R's `install.packages()`, but can be bundled with these packages and for private use by them.
 Either way, the necessary libraries are maintained by the good people at the [Open Source Geospatial Foundation](https://github.com/OSGeo) for free and easy distribution.
+When you load [sf](){:.rlib}, it will return an error if any dependencies are not found.
 {:.notes}

 ===